The Playing Ability Test or "PAT" is a measure of golfing ability. It means PGA Professionals have the skills needed to

 The 36-hole playing ability test for golf is something you must pass if you want to become a PGA Professional.

-One of the following must be completed within two years prior to registering into the PGA Professional Golf Management Program (PGA PGM Program):
+One of the following must be completed within eight years prior to registering into the PGA Professional Golf Management Program (PGA PGM Program):

 - Pass the 36-hole Playing Ability Test or;

 - Attempt the PAT at least once within the eight years prior to registering into the PGA PGM Program.
 Within that time frame, shoot one 18-hole score in a PAT that is equal to or less than the PAT target score for 18- holes, plus 5 strokes.
 Note: Each PAT score has a validity date of eight years (see the chart below).

 |36-Hole PAT Target Score||18-Hole Target Score||Target Score to Register as an Associate|